 The volatility of general economic conditions as well as fluctuations in currency exchange and interest rates can lead to decreased demand in countries in which we sell products.
-For example, in 1997 and 1998, many Asian countries experienced economic and financial difficulties.
-During this period, our sales to customers in Asia declined.
-To cite another instance, Japan has been in a prolonged recession, and our sales to customers in Japan have been relatively weak since the second quarter of fiscal 2002.
 Moreover, any economic, banking or currency difficulties experienced by countries in which we have sales may lead to economic recession in those countries.
 This in turn could result in a reduction in sales to customers in these countries.